astroankit700/Myntra-Hackerramp-2021/README.md

 <h3> Birla Institute of Technology, Mesra </h3>

 # About the Project
-This project aims to enhance Myntra by adding a feature called "Go Local". <br>
+This project aims to enhance Myntra by adding  called "Go Local". <br>

 Through this feature, users at Myntra can also order clothes from there nearby cloth stores and can get the orders as soon as possible.<br>

-This project is an effort to help the local stores by adding more customers to them as well as marking Myntra's presences as omnipresent store, thus having a mutual benefit.<br>
+This project is an effort to help the local stores by adding more customers to them as well as marking Myntra's presence as omnipresent store, thus having a mutual benefit.<br>

 It also have a feature of Myntra Walk-in through which a customer can also visit the shop and check the products physically.<br>